webuild-consortium/webuild-attestation-rulebooks-catalog/rulebooks/ds002-pid-rulebook.md

 common EU-wide type as well as on any domestic types is published and accessible in a catalogue.

-**Further clarification added in this rulebook for WeBuild**: We encourage the use of the EUDI standard for WeBuild Pilots, over national standards and extensions.
+**Further clarification added in this rulebook for WE BUILD**: We encourage the use of the EUDI standard for WE BUILD Pilots, over national standards and extensions.

 ### 3.3 SD-JWT version
-For WeBuild we focus on following the sd-jwt standard draft version 12, [which can be found here](https://datatracker.ietf.org/doc/draft-ietf-oauth-sd-jwt-vc/12/)
+For WE BUILD we focus on following the sd-jwt standard draft version 12, [which can be found here](https://datatracker.ietf.org/doc/draft-ietf-oauth-sd-jwt-vc/12/)

 ### 3.4 Example